-For common osteopathic questions, please click here.
+For common questions regarding osteopathic treatment, please click here.

 What is Osteopathy?

 Osteopathy is a form of manual medicine that aims at helping the body restore its balance.
 It looks at each injury from the view that the injury has an effect on the whole body.
-Therefore, only by taking into account the changes made by the whole body to accommodate the injury, can true long term recovery occur.
+Therefore, only by taking into account the changes made by the whole body to accommodate the injury, can true long-term recovery occur.
 Osteopathy is defined by its principles: